 The nv table property provides data storage that, unlike the imp’s main memory, is protected during deep sleep (see server.sleepfor() and server.sleepuntil()).
 Its contents are cached in low-power memory before entering deep sleep and are recovered upon restart.
+It is available on some imps, but not all.

 The nv table can’t survive a cold boot, however.
 To retain data across power cycles, you can make use of the following options: